 The typical process for a residential landscaping project follows the following outline:

 The customer contacts Prairie View and includes as many details about the project as possible.
-For example, is it a new build?
+Some questions we may ask include: Is it a new build?
 If so, does the lot need any grading to ensure water flows away from all structures?
 Does the yard have topsoil?
-We recommend 4-6" of topsoil for a lush yard.
+(We recommend 4-6" of topsoil for a lush yard.)
 Is there a need for retaining walls, and if so, what size?
 Is the customer interested in installing any patios or pathways?
 What type of plant bed, rock or wood mulch, is desired?
 And finally, what plantings?
-Trees, shrubs, perennials, grasses, etc.
+Trees, shrubs, perennials, grasses, etc. We can help answer any of these questions, too!

 A Landscape Designer contacts the customer to further discuss the project and possibly meet on location.
 After getting a detailed understanding of the project and the customer's needs, the designer will 'hit the drawing board.'
 When the designer completes the proposal he will contact you to have a final design meeting.